 '''

 R1(config)# interface gigabitethernet 0/0

 R1(config-if)# ip address 192.168.10.1 255.255.255.0

 R1(config-if)# no shutdown

 %LINK-5-CHANGED: Interface GigabitEthernet0/0, changed state to up

-%LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet0/0, changed state to up
+%LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet0/0, changed

+state to up

 '''

 b.
-It is good practice to configure a description for each interface to help document the network.
-Configure an interface description that indicates the device to which it is connected.
+It is good practice to configure a description for each interface to help document the network information.
+Configure an interface description indicating to which device it is connected.